irinatu17/MyCookBook/README.md

 ### User Stories
 **As a user, I want/expect:**
 - to view all the recipes without having to register
-- to view all recipes details (including cuisine, meal and diet types, cooking time, servings, list of ingredients and directions)
+- to view all recipe details (including cuisine, meal and diet types, cooking time, servings, list of ingredients and directions)
-- to see how many recipes are in the website
+- to see how many recipes are on the website
 - to create my own account
 - to add new recipes
 - to edit my recipes